jmico/beekeeper/README.md

 - Message marshalling is JSON.

-- No message persistence in the broker, it just pass on messages.
+- No message persistence in the broker, it just passes on messages.

 - No routing logic is defined in the broker, zero configuration is needed.

-- Efficient multicast and unicast pushed notifications.
+- Efficient multicast and unicast notifications.

-- Automatic load balancing.
+- Inherent load balancing.

 **What does this framework provides:**